Russo-Turkish War (1877–1878): Russia and Bulgaria against Muslims

 The execution of the Bashi-bazouks in Bulgaria, 1878.

 In January 1878, advancing coalition forces started committing atrocities against Muslim populations in the region.
 British reports from that time have detailed information about atrocities and massacres.
 According to those reports, in the village of İssova Bâlâ, the school and 96 of the 170 houses were burned to the ground.
-The inhabitants of Yukarı Sofular were slaughtered and 12 of the 130 houses in village, a mosque, and a school were burned.
+The inhabitants of Yukarı Sofular were slaughtered and 12 of the 130 houses in the village, a mosque, and a school were burned.
 In Kozluca, 18 Turks were killed.
 Massacres of Muslim inhabitants occurred in Kazanlak too.
 In the village of Muflis, 127 Muslim inhabitants were kidnapped by a group of Russian and Bulgarian troops.
 20 managed to escape.
 The rest were killed.
 400 people from Muflis were killed according to Ottoman sources.
 11 inhabitants were killed in Keçidere.
 According to John Joseph the Russian troops frequently killed Muslim peasants to prevent them from disrupting their supply and troop movements.
-During the Battle of Harmanli accompanying this retaliation on Muslim non-combatants, it was reported that a huge group of Muslim townspeople were attacked by the Russian army.
+During the Battle of Harmanli accompanying this retaliation on Muslim non-combatants, it was reported that a large number of Muslim townspeople were attacked by the Russian army.
 Thousands died and their goods were confiscated.
 The correspondent of The Daily News describes as an eyewitness the burning of four or five Turkish villages by the Russian troops in response to the Turks firing at the Russians from the villages, instead of behind rocks or trees, which must have appeared to the Russian soldiers as guerrilla attempts by the local Muslim populace upon the Russian contingencies operating against the Ottoman forces embedded in the area.
 During the conflict a number of Muslim buildings and cultural centres were also destroyed.
 A large library of old Turkish books was destroyed when a mosque in Turnovo was burned in 1877.
 Most mosques in Sofia were destroyed, seven of them in one night in December 1878 when "a thunderstorm masked the noise of the explosions arranged by Russian military engineers."

-Many villages in the Kars region were pillaged by Russian army during the war.
+Many villages in the Kars region were pillaged by Russian Army during the war.
 The war in Caucasus caused many Muslims to migrate to remaining Ottoman lands, mostly in poverty and with poor conditions.
-Between 1878 and 1881, 82,000 Muslims migrated to the Ottoman Empire from lands ceded to Russia in Caucasus.
+Between 1878-1881, 82,000 Muslims migrated to the Ottoman Empire from lands ceded to Russia in Caucasus.